 - Process Paper (Suggest that this be added in Scribd)

-- Reflection (Suggest that this be added in Scribd)
+- Reflection (Suggest that this be added in Scribd) - Written after the Judging portion of your project reflecting on the entire project.

 Criteria for a Process Paper: Write a Process Paper - 4 paragraphs that fully explain each question